VS Capcom: Infinite

 tremendously, experimenting with a wide variety of mechanics and formats,

 through and including Marvel VS Capcom (1).
-The gameplay of Marvel VS
+Marvel VS

-Capcom: Infinite also appears to take some heavy cues from 2008's Tatsunoko
+Capcom: Infinite's gameplay also appears to take some cues from 2008's Tatsunoko

 Confirmed modes for MVC Infinite so